 Although rewards are only worth 1% if used on your shopping, there is an option to trade your vouchers up for another retailer.
 Tesco offers you the chance to trade in money accrued through Clubcard and receive vouchers for restaurants, theme parks, online retailers, and more.
 Some of the best offers actually triple up your points, however, Tesco has announced that it is reducing the trade-up value of its vouchers from June.

 Any extras for owning a Tesco Clubcard?

-The newest loyalty card/app on the scene is from Lidl and it actually has the biggest reward rate in comparison to your spend, despite being one of the cheapest supermarkets to do your shopping at.
+One of the newest loyalty card/apps on the scene is from Lidl, and it actually has one of the biggest reward rates in comparison to your spend, despite being one of the cheapest supermarkets to do your shopping at.
 It doesn’t work in the same way as the other cards, but it does still reward you for loyal spending.

 How do you earn Lidl Plus vouchers?

 Each calendar month, you'll have the chance to save money on your weekly shop with exclusive coupons within the app.
 For example, this month Lidl Plus users can get £10 off a garden tool and 15% off cooked and cured meat.

 Any extras for owning the Lidl Plus card?